-- As part of a wider research group or programme, develop research objectives and proposals for own or joint research and play a lead role in relation to a specific project/s or part of a broader project, with guidance from senior colleagues as required. - 2.
+- As part of the CEP team, develop research and KE objectives and proposals for own or joint research/KE activity, and play a lead role in relation to a specific project/s or part of a broader project, with guidance from senior colleagues as required. - 2.
 Plan and manage own workload, with guidance from colleagues as required. - 3.
-Conduct individual and/or collaborative research, including determining appropriate research methods and contributing to the development of new research methods. - 4.
-Identify sources of funding and contribute to the securing of funds for research, including drafting grant proposals and planning for future proposals. - 5.
-Write up research work for publication, individually or in collaboration with colleagues, and disseminate results as appropriate to the discipline by, for example, peer reviewed journal publications and presentation at conferences. - 6.
+Conduct individual and/or collaborative research and KE activity, including determining appropriate research methods and contributing to the development of new research and impact generation methods. - 4.
+Identify sources of funding and contribute to the securing of funds for research and KE activity, including drafting grant and consultancy project proposals, and planning for future proposals. - Write up research work for publication, individually or in collaboration with colleagues, and disseminate results as appropriate to the discipline by, for example, peer reviewed journal publications and presentation at conferences, and via non-technical policy briefs, blogs etc. - 6.
 Join external networks to share information and ideas, inform the development of research objectives and to identify potential sources of funding. - 7.
-Collaborate with colleagues on the development of knowledge exchange activities by, for example, participating in initiatives which establish research links with industry and influence public policy and the professions. - 8.
+Collaborate with colleagues to ensure that research advances inform PhD programme and CDT and other teaching programme development. - Collaborate with colleagues on the wider development of knowledge exchange activities not limited to formal KE/consultancy projects by, for example, participating in initiatives which establish research links with industry and influence public policy and the professions. - 9.
+Potentially undertake training to allow advancement to supervising student projects, provide advice to students and contribute to teaching as required by, for example, running tutorials and supervising practical work. - 10.
+Contribute in a developing capacity to CEP and wider School of Government and Public Policy administrative and management functions and committees. - 11.
 Engage in continuous professional development.